thanhvt/SetupWIFI/README.md

    Note: sudo is required for network configuration changes

 3. Use the GUI buttons to switch between networks:
-   - Click "Switch to Rlos_mcas" for Rlos_mcas network
+   - Click "Switch to XXX" for XXX network
-   - Click "Switch to VSS" for VSS network
+   - Click "Switch to YYY" for YYY network

 ## Network Configurations